 Origin 2022 offers a new feature called “Named Range”.
 If you are an Excel user, you may be familiar with the concept.
 Well, now we have them in Origin.
-For those who are unfamiliar with Named Ranges, they are essentially like a variable that points to a range of cells in a worksheet making it easier to refer to the range.
-That variable can then be used in many places where formula are used including:
+For those who are unfamiliar with Named Ranges, they are essentially like a variable that points to a range of cells in a worksheet making it easier to refer to the range or a single cell.
+That variable can then be used in:

 - Set Column Values formula.